Behind the Badge: Examining 10 Types of Police Officers

 3. State police and highway patrol officers

 It’s likely you’ve seen the different colored vehicles of state police or highway patrol, but are you aware of exactly what they do?
 State police are often busy patrolling highways, but they also play a crucial role in assisting local police agencies when emergencies or investigations extend beyond their resources and jurisdictions.
-These state police officers, sometimes referred to as state troopers, are often relied on to assist with law enforcement duties in small towns and rural areas.
+These state law enforcement officials are often relied on to assist with law enforcement duties in small towns and rural areas.

 4. Fish and game wardens